 There are clubs which don’t play on Sundays for various reasons but they may have a few players who would like to play on Sundays.
-We encourage such players to get together with those of neighbouring clubs who also want to play on Sundays to form ‘Sunday social clubs’.
+We encourage such players to get together with those of neighbouring clubs who also want to play on Sundays and may form ‘Sunday social clubs’.

 With light regulation, low expense, certainty of timing without long travel, the benefits include: enough organisation; friendly ethos; different clubs; and learning and development opportunities for playing, umpiring and scoring.
-Captains, in conjunction with umpires when appropriate, are responsible for managing matches in accordance with these rules and the Spirit of Cricket please.
+Captains, in conjunction with umpires when appropriate, are responsible for managing matches in accordance with the Spirit of Cricket, the Laws of the Game and these regulations please.

 - In the event of abandoned matches, re-arrangement is not permitted and the points will be shared.

 - However, in the event of a clash of fixtures caused by progression to the latter stages of the National Village Cup Knockout competition or similar competition, or loss of players for cricketing reasons/purposes ie selected for district/county/representational trials or matches fixtures may be re-arranged at a mutually convenient date, subject to agreement of the Organiser.

 - All matches are to commence at 1pm and finish by 6pm unless agreed otherwise between the respective clubs but they must always last no more than five hours, with 2 hours 20 minutes the maximum time for each innings and 20 minutes for tea between the innings.